paulkasidit/Django-Online-Business-Database-Project/README.md

 Adding Customerss
 ------------------

-1. Go to "Manage Customers & Email" and select "Create New Customer", a form to add the customer with required fields will be generated.
+1. Go to "Manage Customers & Email" and select "Create New Customer", a form to add the customer data with required fields will be generated.
-2. If the addition is succesful,the website will redirect to the main database view to show the new addition.
+2. If the addition is succesful, the website will redirect to the main database view to show the new customer.

 Managing The Database
 ---------------
-Businesses also have an option to amend the database such as deleting, adding, or editing customers and their information.
+Businesses also have options to amend the database such as deleting, adding, or editing customers and their information.
 Click on the appropriate fields in "Manage Customers & Email > Manage Customers" to execute the required action.

 Sending Emails
 ------------